Planning & Development

 The Division of Planning and Development (DPD) is a joint agency that serves both the and Shelby County government.
 Its mission includes the development of plans and programs that result in thriving and livable neighborhoods, safe and efficient buildings, and enhanced economic development opportunities.
-View an organizational chart of the Division's six departments.
+View an organizational chart of the Division's seven departments.

 Responsibilities & Services